 Types of Digital Currency

-The list below are the digital currencies that Preferred Trust Company will custody on behalf of your Self Directed-IRA.
+The list below are the digital currencies that Preferred Trust will custody on behalf of your Self Directed-IRA.

 • Bitcoin